 - What changes to brain function result in generation of epileptic seizures?

-- What mechanisms lead to resistance to antiepileptic drugs?
+- What mechanisms lead to resistance to antiseizure medications?

-- What are the long-term impacts of in utero anti-epileptic treatments?
+- What are the long-term impacts of exposure to antiseizure medications in utero?

 We utilise understanding of epileptogenesis and drug resistance to:

-- develop graphene-based electrophysiological tools for epilepsy research and therapy;
+- develop and deploy graphene-based electrophysiological tools for epilepsy research and therapy.

 - test novel treatments in high throughput and ethical animal models (including flies and fish).

-Our activities include optimising the use of existing treatments by identifying indicators (so-called biomarkers) of response to antiepileptic medication.
+Our activities include optimising the use of existing treatments by identifying biomarkers of response to antiseizure medication.

 We also work with industry partners to develop new treatments.
 There is an active programme of clinical trials in adults at Manchester Centre for Clinical Neurosciences and in children at the Royal Manchester Children’s Hospital.